Prepping for When Flooding Strikes

 Drinking-Water and Water Filter

 When flooding happens in your area, it may not be bad enough that you have to evacuate your home.
-But you could be dealing with tampered tap water along with a power outage and no safe way of getting to the grocery store.
+But you could be dealing with contaminated tap water along with a power outage and no safe way of getting to the grocery store.

-Plan on storing enough bottled or gallons of water for everyone in your family for at least 3 days.
-On average, you will need four gallons of water per person, per day, so plan accordingly.
-Some people even fill up their bathtubs and sinks for drinking water and then use a portable water filter to purify their water.
+Some people even fill up their bathtubs and sinks with drinking water and then use a portable water filter to purify their water.
+I like the water filter systems from Big Berkey and PortaWell.
+Check them out if you want a reliable long-term solution for backup water in your home.
 One of my favorite ways to store water is in WaterBricks.

 Food